 - Responsible Decision Making

-To support and guide this SEL work, our Director of Counseling and SEL works directly with students, teachers, and families to provide the framework for a proactive and skills-based approach to Social-Emotional Learning.
+To support and guide this SEL work, our Counseling team works directly with students, teachers, and families to provide the framework for a proactive and skills-based approach to Social-Emotional Learning.

 Teachers are also provided coaching on SEL integration as well as weekly meeting time to discuss and address emerging SEL needs within our community.

-Families can find several resources at Westside, including a Student Support page on the Parent Portal; educational presentations by Westside teachers and administrators; and a Parent Education Committee that hosts guest speakers and community activities.
+Families can find several resources at Westside, including a Student Support page on the Family Portal, educational presentations by Westside teachers and administrators, and a Family Education Committee that hosts guest speakers and community activities.